95 Meanings

 Stares into space like a dead china doll

-I'm never gonna know you now
+I'm never going to know you now

 Now she's done and they're calling someone